Poem by R.M. Dolin, April 9, 2026

 I don’t defend my choices

-any more than regret
+any more than lament

 their outcomes,